siran/writing/books/The Physics of Energy Flow - Part III/The Physics of Energy Flow - 300 Flat Rotation Curves from Azimuthal Stress.md

 \Upsilon_b=0.7.
 $$

-Then the resolved-family coherence band becomes
+Then the resolved-family correlator band becomes

 $$
 \boxed{